kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/understanding-your-mindsets-and-emotions/beliefs-that-hinder-learning.md

 Initially, Chinedu found the coursework challenging but manageable.
 However, as he progressed through his program, he encountered more complex programming concepts and advanced algorithms that proved difficult to grasp.
 He started struggling to keep up with the pace of the classes and felt overwhelmed by the increasing workload.

 With each setback, Chinedu's self-confidence waned, and he began doubting his abilities.
 Negative thoughts filled his mind, telling him, "I'm not smart enough for this," or "Everyone else seems to understand this except me."
-The more he believed these thoughts, the more they reinforced his sense of helplessness.
+The more he believed these thoughts, the more they reinforced his feelings of powerlessness.

 As a result, Chinedu began avoiding challenging assignments and procrastinating on projects.
 He convinced himself that no matter how much effort he put in, he would never reach the level of his peers.
 He stopped seeking help from professors or classmates, convinced that their assistance wouldn't make a difference.